Abduliraqi/webexcc-usecases/_pages/SupervisorControls.md

 ---

 ```
-Last modified: Thu, 10 August 2023
+Last modified: Thu, 21 March 2024
 ```

 ## Overview of the Use Case:

-This Use Case is the Template page
+A widget to allow Supervisors to manage routing and messaging from the Supervisor (or Agent) Desktop.
+This helps to simplify CC Management and allows Supervisors to control only their own Flows.

 ### Demo Video